Fishing industry in Pakistan: Benthic fishing

+Pelagic fishing

-A small-scale pelagic fishery is in operation in Sindh, using special nets, locally termed 'katra'.
-Fishing is carried out from 'hora' boats - wooden sailboats with pointed ends, a broad breadth and long-shaft outboard engine.
-In depths shallower than 20 m, shoals of clupeids, especially the Indian Oil Sardine, are usually intended.
+A small-scale pelagic fishing industry is in operation in Sindh, using special nets, locally termed katra.
+Fishing is carried out from hora boats - wooden sailboats with pointed ends, a broad breadth and long-shaft outboard engine.
+In depths shallower than 20 m, shoals of clupeids, especially the Indian Oil Sardine, are caught.
 Such operations are mainly based at Ibrahim Hydri and Chashma Goth villages.
-The desirable months are from October to November and February to April.
+Pelagic fishing takes place from October to November and February to April.
 The catch is the prime candidate for conversion into fishmeal.

 Vessels

-As of 2000, the number of docked fishery vessels was near 6,000.
-The two main types of fishing craft include:
+In 2000, the number of docked fishery vessels was near 6,000.
+This increased to nearly 8,000, out of 29,100 total vessels, in 2018.
+The two main types of fishing craft are: